SuperFola/blog/content/posts/qmk_macos_sonoma.md

 ### Fixing my toolchain...?

 Now I could run `make arkenswoop:vial:flash` without Python errors blocking the compilation process, but then, avr-gcc screwed up?
-An error very similar to this one, down to the compiler version (apart from the keyboard name) popped up:
+An error very similar to this one (apart from the keyboard name), down to the compiler version popped up:

 ```
 Copyright (C) 2023 Free Software Foundation, Inc.